Genetics

 In short, polygenic scores can capture a person’s genetic propensity for traits, such as cognitive skills.
 Because people’s differences in cognitive skills are at least partly heritable, polygenic scores are good predictors of a person’s cognitive skills.

 An increasing number of research studies use polygenic scores to predict psychological traits, medical disorders, and psychiatric diagnoses.
-In our studies, we have used polygenic scores to predict children’s differences in school performance, reading ability, and social-emotional development.
+In our studies, we have used polygenic scores to predict children’s differences in school performance, cognitive ability, and social-emotional development.

 We have made a series of videos to explain how genetic influences affect our traits and behaviours.